Wofford College

-Wofford was founded with a bequest of $100,000 from the Rev. Benjamin Wofford (1780–1850), a Methodist minister and Spartanburg native who sought to create a college for "literary, classical, and scientific education in my native district of Spartanburg."
+Wofford was founded with a bequest of $100,000 from Benjamin Wofford, a Methodist minister and Spartanburg native who sought to create a college for "literary, classical, and scientific education in my native district of Spartanburg."
 The college's Main Building is the oldest structure on campus and was designed by the noted Charleston architect Edward C. Jones.
-In 1941, the college was awarded a chapter of Phi Beta Kappa, the nation's oldest academic honor society, and the Beta of South Carolina chapter was the first at a private college in South Carolina.
+In 1941, the college was awarded a chapter of the honor society Phi Beta Kappa, and the Beta of South Carolina chapter was the first at a private college in South Carolina.

-The academic year consists of a four-month fall semester, a one-month January term called the Interim, and a four-month spring semester.
-The college is listed on the President's Community Service Honor Roll and in the annual Open Doors" report for providing studies abroad opportunities for its students.

 Wofford College Historic District

 The Wofford College Historic District consists of the Main Building, which was designed by Edward C. Jones in the Italianate style, and six two-story brick residences.
-It was named to the National Register of Historic Places in 1974.
-The Wofford campus has been landscaped, developed, and designated as a national arboretum.

-Construction of the Main Building began in 1852 and the first classes were held in the fall of 1854.
+It was listed in the National Register of Historic Places in 1974.
+Construction of the Main Building began in 1852, and the first classes were held in the fall of 1854.
+The Wofford campus is designated as a national arboretum.

+Endowment

 During the Civil War, the endowment was invested in Confederate bonds and other securities, which became worthless by the end of the war.

-Endowment

-In February 2021, Jerry Richardson, alumnus and founding owner of Carolina Panthers, donated $150 million to the college's endowment, which exceeds $400 million.
-This is the largest gift in Wofford's history and with it Richardson's donations for all purposes have exceeded $260 million over his lifetime.
-This gift is intended for need-based financial scholarships and experiences for Wofford students.
+In February 2021, Jerry Richardson, alumnus and founding owner of the Carolina Panthers, donated $150 million to the college's endowment, which, according to Wofford statements, exceeds $400 million.

-Rankings

-Wofford is ranked 69th in U.S. News & World Reports list of the best national liberal arts colleges, a ranking that has improved in the last 10 years.
-In 2010, Forbes ranked it 58th on its inaugural Forbes List of America's 650 Best Colleges.
-In 2018 Forbes also named Wofford the number one four-year college in South Carolina.